Privacy Policy

 Automated decision-making and profiling

-To make quicker and more consistent decisions, we may also conduct automated individual decision-making.
-This means that we may analyse information about you via technological means to assess your personal circumstances and thus predict risks or outcomes.
+To make quicker and more consistent decisions, we also conduct automated individual decision-making in some instances.
+This means that in the cases listed below we will analyse some information about you via technological means to assess your personal circumstances and thus predict risks, preferences or outcomes.
 For example, we perform automated decision making in the following cases:

-• When you sign up for an account on the Tide Platform.
+• When you apply for an account on the Tide Platform.

 • When we monitor transactions on the Tide Platform to detect and prevent financial crime.

-When we take automated decisions that significantly affect you in those and any other circumstances, you can request a review of such a decision by Tide, express your point of view or contest the decision by contacting us at dpo@tide.co or via Our App.
+When we take automated decisions in those circumstances, you can request a review of such a decision by Tide, express your point of view or contest the decision by contacting us at dpo@tide.co or via Our App.

-Tide may also conduct profiling for purposes of communicating effectively with you, for example, to send you relevant notifications or updates, according to the type of services usage, interests of different groups of Members.
-Tide may also use such profiling for targeted or direct marketing purposes (for example, to issue advertisements tailored to your usage or interests in Tide Products and Services or depending on your account information or usage of in-app or other app services).
+Tide will also conduct profiling for purposes of communicating effectively with you, for example, to send you relevant notifications or updates, according to the type of Tide Products and Services you use, interests you have, etc. Tide will also use such profiling for targeted or direct marketing purposes (for example, to issue advertisements tailored to your assumed interests in Tide Products and Services).

 Where we collect personal data and who we share it with

-We may collect personal data about you (or your business) from other Tide Group companies and any of these sources:
+We will collect personal data about you (or your business) from other Tide Group Entities and any of these sources:

 Information from you